SteamDatabase/SalienCheat/README.md

 ## Python

+### Linux/Cygwin

 0. (optional) Setup virtual env: `virtualenv env && source env/bin/activate`
 1. `pip install requests tqdm`
 2. Run the script: `python cheat.py [token]`

+### Mac

+0. (optional) Launch the App Store and download any updates for macOS.
+Newer versions of macOS have Python 2.7.10 included by default.
+1. Extract the contents of this script to the Downloads folder.
+2. Launch Terminal and run the following scripts:
+   1. `sudo easy_install pip`
+   2. `pip install requests tqdm`
+   3. `python downloads/cheat.py [token]`

 ## Docker
 1. Extract contents of this script somewhere.